 AWS IAM allows you to:

-Manage IAM users and their access – You can create users in IAM, assign them individual security credentials (i.e., access keys, passwords, and multi-factor authentication devices) or request temporary security credentials to provide users access to AWS services and resources.
+Manage IAM users and their access – You can create users in IAM, assign them individual security credentials (in other words, access keys, passwords, and multi-factor authentication devices), or request temporary security credentials to provide users access to AWS services and resources.
 You can manage permissions in order to control which operations a user can perform.

 Manage federated users and their permissions – You can enable identity federation to allow existing identities (e.g. users) in your enterprise to access the AWS Management Console, to call AWS APIs, and to access resources, without the need to create an IAM user for each identity.

 Protect your AWS environment by using AWS Multi-Factor Authentication (MFA), a security feature available at no extra cost that augments user name and password credentials.
 MFA requires users to prove physical possession of a hardware or virtual MFA device by providing a valid MFA code.

 IAM enables your users to control access to AWS service APIs and to specific resources.
 IAM also enables you to add specific conditions to control how a user can use AWS, such as time of day, their originating IP address, whether they are using SSL, or whether they have authenticated with a multi-factor authentication device.

 You can enable your mobile and browser-based applications to securely access AWS resources by requesting temporary security credentials that grant access only to specific AWS resources for a configurable period of time.

 IAM can be used to grant your employees and applications federated access to the AWS Management Console and AWS service APIs, using your existing identity systems such as Microsoft Active Directory.
 You can use any identity management solution that supports SAML 2.0, or feel free to use one of our federation samples (AWS Console SSO or API federation).